 William & Mary is encouraging community members to follow physical distancing and health safety guidelines recommended by the Virginia Department of Health and the Centers for Disease Control and Prevention on campus:

-William & Mary is adjusting learning, living and work spaces to promote physical distancing that will help prevent widespread infections:
+William & Mary has adjusted learning, living and work spaces to promote physical distancing that will help prevent widespread infections:

 Enhanced Cleaning & Disinfection